iegomez/mosquitto-go-auth/README.md

 	//authOpts["mongo_password"] = "go_auth_test"
 ```

-### Custom (experimental)
+### Custom

-Using the "plugin" package from Go, this project allows to write your own custom backend, compile it as a shared object and link to it from mosquitto-go-auth.
-As the Go [docs](https://golang.org/pkg/plugin/) state, _The plugin support is currently incomplete, only supports Linux, and has known bugs.
-Please report any issues_ , thus the "experimental" in the title.
-So use this feature at your own risk.
+Using the `plugin` package from Go, this project allows to write your own custom backend,
+compile it as a shared object and link to it from mosquitto-go-auth.
+Check Go pluing [docs](https://golang.org/pkg/plugin/) for more details.

 In order to create your own plugin, you need to declare a main package that exposes the following functions (and uses the logrus package for logging):